phonegap/phonegap-plugin-push/README.md

 ### Picture Messages

 Perhaps you want to include a large picture in the notification that you are sending to your users.
-Luckily you can do that too buy sending the following JSON from GCM.
+Luckily you can do that too by sending the following JSON from GCM.

 ```javascript
 {